KrikelisLampros/Data-Structure-Implementations/Ranking System Application/README.md

 Particularly :
-- There are two tables, the 1st simply 'stores' the students' codes and checks which students in the given case have collected more than 70%.
+- There are two tables, the 1st simply 'stores' the students' id's and checks which students in the given case have collected more than 70%.
-- Another 2nd table which holds the points that are above tangible 70%.
+- The 2nd table stores the value of the remain 30% students .
-So everyone with their password could search where they are in the 'ranking' but also what their position is compared to the others.
+So everyone with their id could search where they are in the 'ranking' but also what their position is compared to the others.